BackofenLab/B1_02_edit-distance/README.md

 **a)** Implement the function **levenshtein_substitution()** which takes two sequences of the same length and computes the minimum number of substitutions to transform one into another.

-**b)** Implement the function **levenshtein_deletion()** which takes two sequences of different length and returns the positions of characters from the longest sequences which should be deleted to transform the sequence into the other one.This should be returned as a list of indices (int).
+**b)** Implement the function **levenshtein_deletion()** which takes two sequences and returns the positions of characters from the longest sequences which should be deleted to transform the sequence into the other one.This should be returned as a list of indices (int).
 If such deletion can not be done the function should return *None*.
-Also, if there are no editing operations needed return an empty list
+Also, if there are no editing operations needed the function should return an empty list.